 Construction activities associated with the proposed scheme have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-However, the works are not located within a CNMA and there are no residential or commercial properties within 300m of the scheme extents.
-The closest residential property lies approximately 670m southwest of the scheme and is screened by intervening topography and woodland.
-Works are programmed to be conducted during day time hours over the course of 2 days.
+However, the works are not located within a CNMA and the proximity of road space suggests that residents within the local area will have a degree of tolerance to noise and disturbance. there are no residential or commercial properties within 300m of the scheme extents.
+Works will be conducted over a period of 6 nights on a rolling programme, with working hours between 19.00-06.00 and the aim to complete the noisiest works by 23.00.
 Works with the potential to induce worst-case scenario noise and vibration will also be intermittent, temporary, transient and short-lived.